 Below you find a list of research projects we have ongoing or have embarked on over the years.
 As a more general introduction into our field and the topics we have worked on, check out our research overview.

 As seen with other small scale quantum computer demonstrations, combining initialisation, readout, single- and two-qubit gates leads to new challenges involving qubit crosstalk, state leakage, calibration, and control hardware which provide invaluable insight towards scaling up.
-We address these challenges and demonstrate a programmable two-qubit quantum processor in silicon by performing both the Deutsch-Josza and the Grover search algorithms [arXiv 1708.04214 (2017)].
+We address these challenges and demonstrate a programmable two-qubit quantum processor in silicon by performing both the Deutsch-Josza and the Grover search algorithms [Nature (2018)].
 In addition, we characterise the entanglement in our processor through quantum state tomography of Bell states measuring state fidelities between 85-89% and concurrences between 73-80%.
 These results pave the way for larger scale quantum computers using spins confined to quantum dots.
 See also our Youtube explainer and press articles by the BBC, ScienceNews and others.

 Electrons confined to quantum dot lattices are described by the same physics as those confined in material lattices.
 By emulating open problems in materials in which electrons become strongly-correlated, one can hope to further the understanding of their emergent electronic and magnetic properties.
 We show that the control of our quantum dot systems is sufficient to emulate Fermi-Hubbard physics in the relevant regime of strong interactions and low temperatures, where correlations are expected to be at their strongest [Nature 548, 70 (2017)].
 The developed toolbox can also be used to calibrate extended quantum dot arrays, a topic we are currently pursuing.
 For a general introduction, see here (English) or here (Dutch).